Course Grade Appeals

 4. The instructor failed to assign or remove an Incomplete or to initiate a grade change as agreed upon with the student.

-1. Informal meeting with the instructor: A student is encouraged to begin the appeal process by meeting with the instructor who assigned the grade.
-Such meetings often help students to understand the grading practices of instructors and often lead to resolution of differences over grades.
+1. Request a meeting with the instructor: A student is encouraged to begin the appeal process by requesting a meeting with the instructor who assigned the grade.
+Such meetings may help students to understand the grading practices of instructors and might lead to resolution of differences over grades.

 Instructor unavailable to assign grade

 Circumstances may arise that prevent an instructor from assigning a grade in a timely manner.
-In such instances, the academic unit chair or director will make reasonable efforts to contact and ask the instructor to supply a grade.
-If these efforts are unsuccessful, the instructor’s academic chair or director will appoint another qualified faculty member to assign the grade.
+In such instances, the department chair or program director will make reasonable efforts to contact and ask the instructor to supply a grade.
+If these efforts are unsuccessful, the instructor’s department chair or program director will appoint another qualified faculty member to assign the grade.